InfinigonGroup/Chromite/README.md

-﻿# Bancor Protocol Contracts v0.6 (alpha)
+﻿# Chromite

-Bancor is a **smart-contract-based token conversion protocol**, which enables a single party to convert any token to another, without requiring a second party to exchange with.
+Chromite is an indpendant coin offering that is backed by physical chromium deposits and is based on  the  **Bancor smart-contract-based token conversion protocol**, which enables a single party to convert any token to another, without requiring a second party to exchange with.
 It achieves this through the use of reserve-tokens, which provide liquidity through autonomous algorithmic price discovery, regardless of trade volume.